willirath/2019-02-01_what_is_holding_us_back_on_our_way_towards_open_science/README.md

 ## Reproducibility

-Let's say a paper presents reproducible science if for any reader it is **in principle** possible to **completely understand** and **repeat all steps** the authors took from their initial idea to the final conclusions.
+Let's say an analysis is reproducible, if for any sufficiently skilled reader it is **in principle** possible to **completely understand** and **repeat all steps** the authors took from their initial idea to the final conclusions.

 This often means, that the following must be specified: